 PLUS Loans have a higher interest rate than other federal student loans.
 If you can afford the student loan payments now, it’s a good idea to look into private student loans and compare them to PLUS Loans.
 Often you can find a better rate with a private student loan if you have a good credit score.

 What if you don’t have a strong credit score?

 If you don’t have the credit score you need for a private student loan, you have a few options.

-First, you can look at the minimum credit score and income required by the lender.
+First, you can look at the minimum credit score requirement and income required by the lender.
 If you don’t meet the minimum or want to get a better rate, you can find a cosigner.
 This can make all the difference in the loan terms and interest rates you’re offered, as you’re using the cosigner’s credit score to help lessen the risk the lender has to take with you.

 A cosigner agrees to repay the loan if you don’t.
-Any late or missed payments by you will affect their credit history.
+Any late or missed monthly payments by you will affect their credit history.
 They’re 100% financially responsible for the loan, so this decision shouldn’t be taken lightly by either party.